CSCC69 Operating systems

 The course staff reserves the right to use code and text analysis tools to compare your submission with others (including past/present submissions and others available online) to verify that no improper behavior has occurred.

-Failure to comply with these guidelines is a serious academic offence.
+Failure to comply with these guidelines is a serious academic offense.
 In past academic offense cases, the Associate Dean has imposed penalties for code violations that range from a mark of zero on plagiarized projects to academic suspension from the University.

 Accessibility Needs